inpefess/isabelle-client/CONTRIBUTING.rst

    .. code:: bash

       (isabelle-client-env) $

-4. Now you can install all the things you need for development:
+1. Now you can install all the things you need for development:

    .. code:: bash

-      pip install -U pip
-      pip install -U setuptools wheel poetry
       poetry install
       # recommended but not necessary
       pre-commit install

-4. Create a branch for local development:
+1. Create a branch for local development:

    .. code:: bash